 threshold is only used for counting spikes and the refractoriness is used to

-prevent to count multiple spikes for a single threshold crossing (the threshold
+prevent the count of multiple spikes for a single threshold crossing (the threshold

 condition would evaluate to